-Different websites will have different needs and will therefore require different features to be added that are important to the success of those sites.
-For instance, an Ecommerce site that sells products may need some kind of inventory control feature to ensure that the items listed for sale are actually available and in stock.
-While critical to the success of an Ecommerce site, this feature would be pointless on a site for an accounting firm that is promoting the services they offer, but not actually selling physical products online.
+Different websites will have different needs and will, therefore require various features to be added that are important to the success of those sites.
+For instance, an eCommerce site that sells products may need some inventory control feature to ensure that the items listed for sale are available and in stock.
+While critical to the success of an eCommerce site, this feature would be pointless on a site for an accounting firm that is promoting the services they offer, but not actually selling physical products online.
 Regardless of a site’s needs, however, one feature that is critical to all sites’ success is mobile-friendliness and responsive design support.

 What Is Responsive Capture Page, Landing Page?